shipshapecode/ember-headroom/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-headroom.svg)](http://emberobserver.com/addons/ember-headroom)
 [![Build Status](https://travis-ci.org/shipshapecode/ember-headroom.svg)](https://travis-ci.org/shipshapecode/ember-headroom)

+## Deprecated

+This addon has been deprecated, since it was just a shim.
+You should use [ember-auto-import](https://github.com/ef4/ember-auto-import) instead.

 ### About

 An Ember addon that installs [headroom.js](https://github.com/WickyNilliams/headroom.js) in your Ember app and provides an ES2015 module shim for it.